openstyles/stylus/privacy-policy.md

 # Privacy Policy

+Unlike other similar extensions, we don't find you to be all that interesting.
+Your questionable browsing history should remain between you and the NSA.
+Stylus collects nothing.
+Period.

-No data or personal information is collected by Stylus.
+Again, **no data or personal information is collected by Stylus**.

 ## Contact